rockmediainc/openebs/designs/replicated-pv/mayastor/pool-expansion.md

     - For ex.
 800GiB, 3.5TiB or 4563726394B.
 User will have to specify the unit.
 Otherwise we will fail the request as it creates ambiguity.
     - Our implementation uses binary storage units, so values are expected in MiB, GiB, or TiB rather than MB, GB, or TB.
   - **Factors**:
     - For ex.
 "1x", "20x", "8x" or "5x".
 5x will allow the Pool to be grown 5 times of it's initial capacity.
-If not specified, We default it to '1x'.
+  - These inputs gets converted into blobsore metadata reservation ratio.
+If not specified, we default it to 200.
+Which allows 2x growth from initial capacity.

 4. A New Pool/DSP status field